 - Obesity in middle age

 While some symptoms may appear to be other problems, CereScan’s neuroimaging capabilities can give a clear assessment of what is really going on in a person’s brain.
+There are many different causes to memory loss, consult with Cerescan today to help you or your loved one determine the cause of this disorder.

 We believe that knowing is almost always better than not knowing.
 We understand that it requires great courage to take the step to find out and we want to help.
 We know symptoms can be scary, so rather than assume that the problem is Alzheimer’s or some other form of dementia, find out with CereScan’s compassionate, expert diagnostics team.